AndrewDongminYoo/docs-trunk-io-ko/merge/merge.md

----
-description: >-
+# Merge

 Overview of Trunk Merge, a parallel merge queue to speed up developer workflows.
----

-# Merge

 **Trunk Merge** is a sophisticated merge queue.